dhunanyan/pokedex/README.md

 ---

-> ## Main problems
+> ## Focus items
-> - No cross browser testings
+> - Cross browser testing not conducted
-> - No media queries for tablets and phones (wille be fixed soon).
+> - No media queries for tablets and phones to be fixed.
-> - No option of unliking with the liking button (alse will be fixed soon).
-> - No road to 'stats' (the more detailed get request) from favourites.
+> - Accessing 'stats' (the more detailed get request) from 'favourites' to be developed.
-> - Poor design of header/footer items hover in dark mode (wille be fixed soon).
+> - Unselecting of the 'favourite' items to be enabled trough **'Tiles'** view.
-> - Long loading 'hero' images.
-> - No animation for item removement from favourites (wille be fixed soon).
+> - Animation to remove items from 'favourites' to be added.

 ---

-> ## Summary
+> ## PS
-> - I will try to solve all the above-mentioned problems until the deadline (30.03.2022 / 13:38).
-> - Hope that the code i wrote wont be very chaotic for you.
-> - It could be a much more bigger project if I had less classes in University.
+> - More time could be invested to develop more functionality, should I have less workload in the University.

 ---